amplab/training/ampcamp/sparkr.md

    <pre class="prettyprint lang-r">> count(enPages)
 [1] 970545</pre>

-   The first time this command is run, similar to the last count we did, it will take 2 - 3 minutes while Spark scans through the entire data set on disk.
+   The first time this command is run, it will take about 30 seconds to 1 minute while Spark scans through the entire data set on disk.
    __But since enPages was marked as "cached" in the previous step, if you run count on the same RDD again, it should return an order of magnitude faster__.

-   If you examine the console log closely, you will see lines like this, indicating some data was added to the cache:

-       13/02/05 20:29:01 INFO storage.BlockManagerMasterActor$BlockManagerInfo: Added rdd_2_172 in memory on ip-10-188-18-127.ec2.internal:42068 (size: 271.8 MB, free: 5.5 GB)

 6. Let's try something fancier.
    Generate a histogram of total page views on Wikipedia English pages for the date range represented in our dataset (May 5 to May 7, 2009).